heroku/buildpacks-deb-packages/README.md

-# Heroku's deb Packages Buildpack
+# Heroku's `.deb` Packages Buildpack

 [![CI][ci-badge]][ci-link] [![Registry][registry-badge]][registry-link]

 `heroku/deb-packages` is a [Heroku Cloud Native Buildpack][heroku-cnbs] that adds support for installing Debian packages required by an application that are not available in the build or run image used.

-It's roughly the equivalent of `apt install {package}` for [Cloud Native Buildpacks][cnb].
+System dependencies on Debian distributions like Ubuntu are described by `<package-name>.deb` files.
+These are typically installed using CLI tools such as `apt` or `dpkg`.
+This buildpack implements logic to install packages from `.deb` files in a CNB-friendly manner that does not require root permissions or modifications to system files that could invalidate how [CNB rebasing][cnb-rebase] functionality works.

 > [!IMPORTANT]
 > This is a [Cloud Native Buildpack][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-cnbs]